-Package Price status
+Package Price Status

-Bidder 1 AB £50 winning
+Bidder 1 \mathbf{AB} £50 winning

 Bidder 2 CD £40 winning

 Bidder 3 ABCD £60

 Bidder 3 AB £30

-As shown in the table, the bids from Bidder 1 and 2 are the winning bids, because they generate the highest revenue £50 + £40 = £90.
+As shown in the table, the bids from Bidder 1 and 2 are the winning bids, because they generate the highest revenue for the auctioneer $\pounds 50 + \pounds 40 = \pounds 90$.

-However, the auctioneer does not ask Bidder 1 to pay £50.
-Suppose that Bidder 1 were chosen as a pivotal bidder, and so his bids are ignored.
+However, the auctioneer does not ask Bidder 1 to pay $\pounds 50$.
+Suppose we choose Bidder 1 as a pivotal bidder, and ignore his bids.
 The winning bids then become Bidder 2's bid on CD and Bidder 3's bid on AB.

-Package Price status
+Package Price Status

-Bidder 1 AB £50 winning
+Bidder-1 AB- ± 50 winning

-Bidder 2 $^{\mathrm{CD}}$ £40 winning
+Bidder 2^ CD £40 winning

 Bidder 3 ABCD £60

 Bidder 3 AB £30 winning

-Then the auctioneer calculates the revenue that those winning bids would generate, which is £40 + £30 = £70.
-Thus, the additional revenue that Bidder 1 generates is £20, since £90 - £70 = £20.
-This £20 is the price adjustment for Bidder 1.
-Therefore, Bidder 1 pays £50 and receives £20 back.
-His final price is £30.
+In this case, the auctioneer calculates the revenue that those winning bids would generate, which is $\pounds 40 + \pounds 30 = \pounds 70$.
+Thus, the additional revenue that Bidder 1 generates is $\pounds 20$, since $\pounds 90 - \pounds 70 = \pounds 20$.
+This $\pounds 20$ is the price adjustment for Bidder 1.
+Therefore, Bidder 1 pays $\pounds 50$ and receives $\pounds 20$ back.
+His final price is $\pounds 30$.

-It is well known that Vickrey auction is dominant strategy incentive compatible and implements an efficient outcome, where each bidder i ends up with Vickrey payoff in equilibrium.
-However, it has some shortcomings, as we discussed in the Introduction.
-The first disadvantage is its vulnerability to collusion.
-It is an empirical question whether bidders can successfully collude.
-Second, the revenue under Vickrey can be very low.
-The third weakness is that the dominant strategy in Vickrey might not be transparent when it is implemented among boundedly rational people.
-Based on many previous experimental studies on single unit auctions (see Kagel (1995) for a survey) where bidders systematically overbid in single-unit Vickrey auctions, we expect the ascending bid auctions to achieve higher efficiency than the Vickrey auction in the multi-object setting with package bidding.
+The Vickrey auction is dominant strategy incentive compatible and implements an efficient outcome.
+Each bidder ends up with a Vickrey payoff in equilibrium.
+However, it has some shortcomings.
+First, it is vulnerable to collusion.
+Second, the revenue under a Vickrey auction can be very low.
+Third, the dominant strategy in a Vickrey auction might not be transparent when it is implemented with boundedly rational people.
+Many previous experimental studies on single unit auctions (see Kagel (1995) for a survey) demonstrate that bidders systematically overbid in single-unit Vickrey auctions.
+More recently, Isaac and James (2000) show that, in an experimental setting with two items (and thus three packages), Vickrey auctions with package bidding consistently generate higher efficiency than those without package bidding.
+However, they do not compare a Vickrey package auction with an ascending package auction.
+Based on previous experimental results which mostly concentrate on single-unit auctions, we expect the ascending bid auctions to achieve higher efficiency than the Vickrey auction in the multi-object setting with package bidding.

-2.2 iBundle Extend & Adjust (iBEA)
+2.2 iBundle Extend & Adjust (iBEA) Auction

 The iBundle Extend & Adjust (iBEA) auction is proposed by Parkes and Ungar (2002).
 It is an ascending-price generalized Vickrey auction.
-It maintains non-linear and non-anonymous prices on packages, and terminates with approximately efficient allocation and the Vickrey payments.
-To achieve these properties, the mechanism requires myopic best response, which is an ex post Nash equilibrium.
-Each auction takes place in several rounds.
-Let $\varepsilon$ be the price increment.
-The choice of $\varepsilon$ involves a tradeoff between the speed of the auction and the closeness to efficiency of the final outcome.
-That is, a smaller $\varepsilon$ can achieve closer to efficient outcomes at the cost of a longer auction.
+It maintains non-linear and non-anonymous prices on packages, and terminates with approximately efficient allocation and Vickrey payments.
+To achieve these properties, the mechanism requires a myopic best response, which is an ex post Nash equilibrium.
+In an iBEA auction, each auction takes place in several rounds.
+Let ε be the price increment.
+The choice of ε involves a tradeoff between the speed of the auction and the closeness to efficiency of the final outcome.
+That is, a smaller ε can achieve more efficient outcomes, at the cost of a longer auction.
+An outline of the iBEA process is as follows: